Socialist Party of Oklahoma: Growth

 The Socialist Party of Oklahoma took its biggest steps forward in size and influence as the first decade of the 20th century came to a close, with the decline of the Farmers' Union opened the door for the Socialists organizationally.
 In 1908 the party for the first time attempted to mobilize tenant farmers through inclusion of "land planks" in the electoral platform.

 The Oklahoma effort was aided by Julius Wayland and his widely circulated weekly, The Appeal to Reason, which published a special Oklahoma edition in 1908.
 The party's effort were rewarded, with Socialist candidates in the poorest cotton-growing areas of the state garnering the party's highest level of voter support.
 In certain counties the Socialist Presidential ticket of Eugene V. Debs and Ben Hanford drew a quarter of the votes cast.
 Statewide, the Debs-Hanford ticket won 21,425 votes — just short of 8.5% of the total ballots cast.
 The final departure of the People's Party from the political scene after the 1908 election further broadened Socialist horizons.

 At the time of the 1908 campaign an astonishing 375 locals of the Socialist Party were scattered across the state of Oklahoma, working in support of candidates in 5 Congressional Districts, 12 State Senatorial Districts, and 35 Assembly Districts.
 The SPO maintained a corps of 15 traveling organizers in the field, with no fewer than 4 of these on tour at any one time.
 A movement was begun for the establishment of a Socialist daily newspaper in Oklahoma City.

 The Socialists further advanced their demand for "constant enlargement of the public domain" on behalf of tenant farmers during the next election cycle.
 Oklahoma Socialists attempted to push the wage-labor-oriented Socialist Party to pass an agricultural program at its 1910 "National Congress," aided by Midwesterners Algie M. Simons and Kate Richards O'Hare.
 The agriculturally oriented Oklahoma party's call for the expansion of state ownership of farmland for the benefit of landless tenants, funded by stringent taxes upon land speculators, went unheeded.

-The party was notable for its support for equal rights for African-Americans: it led opposition to the state's 1910 ballot initiative on a grandfather clause to prevent blacks from voting, with Ameringer writing the ballot argument against it.
-The party's 1912 platform stated that "safety and advancement of the working class depends upon its solidarity and class consciousness.
-Those who would engender or foster race hatred or animosity between the white and black sections of the working class are the enemies of both".
-This stance earned the party support from key black leaders in the state.